West Virginia can ban Medicaid coverage for gender-affirming surgery, 4th Circuit rules

 Massey ex-CEO Blankenship guilty of conspiracy in mine blast

 Former Massey Energy Co.
-Chief Executive Officer Donald Blankenship, one of Appalachia’s last coal barons, was found guilty of plotting to speed up production by ignoring safety rules at a company mine that later blew up killing 29 workers.
-Once one of the most powerful figures in West Virginia, Blankenship now faces the prospect of […]
+Chief Executive Officer Donald Blankenship, one of Appalachia’s last coal barons, was found guilty of plotting to speed up production by ignoring safety rules at a […]

 Ex-coal exec pleads not guilty in W.Va. mine blast